top of page

 After George Floyd’s murder in 2020, there was a renewed feeling throughout America that we were moving backward on the racial front and that it was time to address America’s long history of discrimination and inequality once and for all.

-After analyzing 13 million workers at S&P 500 companies, The Wall Street Journal found that, while Asian and Hispanic employees have made modest gains in the workforces of the largest American companies, DEI initiatives haven’t significantly changed the profile of who advances to the upper ranks.
-In 2023, just one in twenty senior managers was black while, together, black and Hispanic workers still fill most of America’s hourly service and manual-labor jobs.
+The results of early DEI initiatives were mixed.
+After analyzing 13 million workers at S&P 500 companies, The Wall Street Journal found that, while Asian and Hispanic employees had made modest gains in the workforces of the largest American companies, DEI initiatives hadn’t significantly changed the profile of who advanced to the upper ranks.
+In 2023, just one in twenty senior managers was black while, together, black and Hispanic workers still filled most of America’s hourly service and manual-labor jobs.

 Research by professors Frank Dobbin (Harvard) and Alexandra Kalev (Tel Aviv University) found that “strategies for controlling bias – which drive most diversity efforts – have failed spectacularly since they were introduced to promote equal opportunity.
 Black men have barely gained ground in corporate management since 1985.
 White women haven’t progressed since 2000.
 It isn’t that there aren’t enough educated women and minorities out there – both groups have made huge educational gains over the past two generations.
 The problem is that we can’t motivate people by forcing them to get with the program and punishing them if they don’t.”